dcampbell24/cubes/puzzles/README.md

 ========

 This directory contains data files in a format readable by the Fortran version of the cubes solver.
-All of the data is from other sources than the author of this code, but he needs to do some research to determine what they are.
+Most of the data is from sources other than the author of this code, but he needs to do some research to determine what they are.

 ```sh